TOP

 Manyana

 Manyana is a village located in the Southern District of Botswana.
 It had 3,550 inhabitants at the 2011 census.
-Dr David livingstone had a missionary school under London Missionary church (LMS).
-A tree which was used as a classroom is still alive at Motlhatseng, the name of that tree is motlhatsa.
-There are rock paintings done by the bush men and
+Dr David Livingstone had a missionary school under the London Missionary Society (LMS).
+A tree that was used as a classroom is still alive at Motlhatseng.
+The name of that tree is Motlhatsa.
+There are rock paintings done by the Bushmen, and